Financial Conflict of Interest (FCOI)

 What is considered a SFI?

 An SFI is present when any of the following are received by an Investigator or their Immediate Family Member:

-- Combined income or equity exceeding $5,000 in a publicly traded company
+- Combined compensation* and equity exceeding $5,000 in a publicly traded company

-- Income exceeding $5,000 or any equity in a privately held company
+- Compensation* exceeding $5,000 or any equity in a privately held company

-- Income exceeding $5,000 from Intellectual Property not managed by UW
+- Compensation* exceeding $5,000 from Intellectual Property not managed by the UW

 When do I disclose?